Ask Our Attorneys: How Payers and Providers Prep for the No Surprises Act

 Lynne Rinehimer, Esq.

-With 24 years of experience, Lynne's expertise in healthcare compliance and regulatory content helps drive evolving risk assessment programs for symplr clients.
+With 24 years of experience, Lynne's expertise in healthcare compliance and regulatory content helps symplr customers evolve their risk assessment programs.

 Cynthia Gallee, JD, RHIA, CHC